labgem/microscope-user-doc/docs/content/mage/info.rst

 What is Defense Finder?
 -----------------------

-DefenseFinder is a program to systematically detect known anti-phage systems based on MacSyFinder.
+**DefenseFinder** is a program to systematically detect known anti-phage systems based on MacSyFinder.
 The decision rules are typically defined by a list of mandatory, accessory, or forbidden proteins necessary for the detection of a given system.
-A system can also contain neutral proteins.

 Know  more about `DefenseFinder <https://github.com/mdmparis/defense-finder/>`_.